HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/ir-09-4/index.md

 ## OPS Implementation

-TODO: Acquire text from ACF OCIO
+TODO: Acquire text from ACF OCIO [Not selected by ACF OCIO]

 ### Control Origination